 Your pet can eat until midnight.
 Then take away food.
 Water should be taken away the morning of the procedure.
-The exceptions to this rule are puppies and kittens below 16 weeks of age and toy breed dogs less than 10 lbs.
-These little ones can have a small breakfast before they are dropped off for their appointment.
+The exceptions to this rule are puppies and kittens below 16 weeks of age and toy breed dogs less than 6 lbs.
+These little ones can have a small breakfast (one or two teaspoons) before they are dropped off for their appointment.
 Please do not overfeed your pet the day before surgery- they will be fine with their normal diet.

 The morning drop off:

 Please keep your pet safe!
 All dogs need to be on leash.
 All cats should be in a sturdy carrier.
 Rabbit hutches, large crates, and cardboard carriers are not always secure.
 Help us keep your loved ones safe by purchasing a suitable carrier for your feline friend.
 Please observe our one pet per carrier rule.
 If you do not have a carrier to bring your pet home in, you will be charged $10 for a cardboard carrier to go home.
 These carriers are meant for one time use and should not be considered a long-term alternative.

 The afternoon pick up:

 Pick up occurs between 2:00 and 2:30 pm.
 You are expected to arrive within this time frame to pick up your pet.
 At this time, our staff will review the discharge instructions and go over any other concerns.
 If you are traveling from far away and staying in Holmdel or the Monmouth county area for the day, you may call to see if you can pick up your pet earlier; this will depend on the daily schedule and your pet's recovery from anesthesia.

 It is important that you monitor your pet and follow discharge instructions closely after their spay and neuter.
 They are not fully healed for 2 weeks.
 During that time your pet should be kept quiet and exercise should be limited.
 Larger adult dogs do take longer to heal and generally have more swelling and bruising.
 If you have any concerns, please contact us during our business hours or email us at [email protected].
-We stand by our surgeries and are available for complimentary surgical rechecks during regular business hours.
+We stand by our surgeries and are available for surgical rechecks during regular business hours.
 If you have an emergency after hours, please contact us by email for further instructions.

-If you or your pet have any special needs, please contact us ahead of time to tell us how we can better accomodate you.
+If you or your pet have any special needs, please contact us ahead of time to tell us how we can better accommodate you.